-I am currently a Senior Fellow at the Urban-Institute in Washington D.C. where I do research mainly on health issues, with a particular emphasis on Medicare.
+I am currently a Senior Fellow at the Urban-Institute in Washington D.C. where I am currently a Senior Fellow at the Urban-Institute in washington D.C. where I do research mainly on health issues, with a particular emphasis on Medicare.
 I began my career and received tenure in the Department of Economics at the University of Wisconsin-Milwaukee.
-I came to Washington in 1981 and I have worked at the Congressional Budget Office, at the Public Policy Institute of the American Association of Retired Persons, and as a consultant to the U.S. Bipartisan Commission on Comprehensive Health Care (the Pepper Commission).
+I came to Washington in 1981 and I have worked at the Congressional Budget Office, at the Public Policy Institute of the American Association of Retired Persons, and as a consultant to the U.S. Bipartisan Commission of Companyance Health Care (the Penner Commission) I also write an occasional on Comprehensive Health Care (the Pepper Commission).
 I also write an occasional column on health care coverage issues for the Washington Post.